-At this time of year many of us will be thinking of setting goals for 2022, taking time to come up with lists of what we would like to achieve during the next 12 months to become better versions of ourselves.
-However, what follows is a list of massive unsustainable targets which we keep for the first month and then gradually drop as we slip back into our old (and easier) habits.
+Many of us will be thinking of setting goals, taking time to come up with lists of what we would like to achieve during the next 12 months to become better versions of ourselves.
+However, what follows is a list of massive unsustainable targets which we keep for the first month and then gradually drop as we slip back into our old (and easier) habits

 Just look at gym membership, early in the new year attendance levels spike dramatically and then fall off after a couple of months, people have great intentions but no long-term dedication or forward planning, so they start off by dedicating more time/effort than they can sustain and once the novelty wears off, they quit, ending up disappointed in themselves for not following through with their goals.

 Now I am not personally a massive believer in New Year’s resolutions, if you want to make a change in your life, make it, don’t wait until the New Year!
 However, for many the symbolism of a fresh new year and a new start is great motivation, so if you’re planning to make a change, good for you!
 But, getting the foundation of your resolutions right and planning it so that you’ll follow through on them, is critical (unless you want to quit by February of course).